mozmeao/platform-docs/docs/private-repos.md

     git switch -c 12345--PRIVATE--slug-like-title
     ```

-3. Once the work is done, push it up to the PRIVATE repo if you want to PR it
+3. Once the work is done, push it up to the PRIVATE repo's remote if you want to PR it

     ```bash
     git push bedrock-private-repo
     ```

 4. You may want to push the code to a [demo server](demos.md) in order to get signoff.
-We now support automatic password protection on our demos, IF if they are triggered via bedrock-private or springfield-private.
-As an example, to push to www-demo8.allizom.org with password protection on, ensure you've got everything committed locally you want to deploy and that you're on the relevant branch, then:
+We now support automatic password protection on our demos, IF if they are triggered via the `bedrock-private` or `springfield-private` remote repos.
+As an example, to push to `www-demo8.allizom.org` with password protection on, ensure you've got everything committed locally you want to deploy and that you're on the relevant branch, then:

     ```bash
     git push -f bedrock-private-repo HEAD:mozorg-demo8